IAmSuyogJadhav/Emotion-Recognition/README.md

 **Requirements**
 1. NodeJs.
 If you don't have Nodejs installed, install it from [here](https://nodejs.org/)
-2. Python (Both the Python 2 as well as Python3 are supported)
+2. Python (Both the Python 2 as well as Python 3 are supported)

 ## To start
 1. Change the working directory to `frontend`